JustinHuPrime/StackLang/README.md

 To build ncurses, edit the makefile to specify the correct commands for removing files, making a directory, and invoking your chosen compiler.
 Afterwards, run `make` or `make all`.
 This should generate a file named `stacklang`.

-### Using the Interpreter
+## Using the Interpreter

 The interpreter has several command line options:

 * `-d N`: activates debugging of the interpreter in mode N - this is not guarenteed to have an effect.
 The default mode of 0 is guarenteed to have no effect.
 * `-I filepath ... --`: automatically includes files (at the specified path) to be read at startup.
-These files must only contain `define`s.
+These files should only contain `define`s.
 The terminal `--` is optional, but if not included, any command line arguments after the `-I` will be interpreted as paths to files to include.
 * `-l N`: *NYI* limits the stack to N elements in size - interpreter will abort if attempting to put more than N elements onto the stack.
 Default is limited by the size of a long int on the local system.
-* `-o file`: *NYI* file to print the stack to (in formatted mode) when the interpreter exits.
+* `-o file`: *NYI* file to print the stack to (in formatted mode) when the interpreter exits via `Ctrl-D`.

+### Keyboard Controls

+The interpreter recognizes two control sequences:

+* `Ctrl-D`: gracefully stops the interpreter.
+Will not interrupt currently running processes/execution.
+* `Ctrl-C`:
+    * if the interpreter is executing a command: *NYI* forcefully stops the execution right after the current command has been exected.
+    * if the interpreter is not executing a command: forcefully stops the interpreter.
+Will interrupt any current operation, and exits without outputting the stack.

 # The Language